General Non-Fiction posted November 3, 2024

 Don asked John what happened.
 He told him Mike, our neighbor four houses down, had punched him for interrupting him and his friends.
 Mike was a senior in high school.
 John was thirteen.
 Don looked at John and said, “No one hits my brother.”

-I will remember what happened next until the day I die.
+I 'll remember what happened next until the day I die.
 Don marched down the street with me hot on his heels.

 He went up to Mike’s front door and rang the bell.
 I stood back by the sidewalk, knowing something was going to happen.
 So, with a smirk on my face, I waited.